 Setting realistic goals and expectations

 Realistic goal-setting is crucial for maintaining motivation throughout your coding journey.
 Unlike younger learners who might have unlimited time but unclear direction, mature learners typically face the opposite challenge: clear career goals but limited time availability.
+Understanding how to learn to code at 40 means accepting that consistency matters more than intensity.

 Build a plan that works with your schedule: get actionable tips from how to learn coding online.